ljnicol/evie/README.md

 stack build
 ```

+### Common Problems:

+Postgresql: If the build fails because of a missing libpq or similar, check that the postgresql bin directory has been added to your path.

 ## Run migrations
 Note: On windows, you will need to do this from inside a bash on windows session (enter 'bash' in powershell)